awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/kinesis-record-processor-implementation-app-java.md

 ## Implement the IRecordProcessor Methods<a name="kinesis-record-processor-implementation-interface-java"></a>

-The KCL currently supports two versions of the `IRecordProcessor` interface — the original interface available with the first version of the KCL, and version 2 available starting with KCL version 1\.5\.0\.
-Both interfaces are fully supported; your choice depends on your specific scenario requirements\.
-Refer to your locally\-built Javadocs or the source code to see all the differences\.
+The KCL currently supports two versions of the `IRecordProcessor` interface:The original interface is available with the first version of the KCL, and version 2 is available starting with KCL version 1\.5\.0\.
+Both interfaces are fully supported\.
+Your choice depends on your specific scenario requirements\.
+Refer to your locally built Javadocs or the source code to see all the differences\.
 The following sections outline the minimal implementation for getting started\.

 **Topics**
 + [Original Interface \(Version 1\)](#kcl-java-interface-original)